dbarsam/blog/content/articles/2021-01-20-pelican-markdown-and-front-matter/pelican-markdown-and-front-matter.md

 ### Front Matter Fields

 When it comes to front matter then, most systems prefer the multiple categories stored in the `categories` metadata field.
 However, Pelican sticks to the single category with the `category` metadata field.
-This is frustrating to somebody that likes agnostic systems as neither system has been design with that compatibility in mind (well, maybe [Jekkyl]).
+This is frustrating to somebody that likes agnostic systems as neither system has been design with that compatibility in mind (well, maybe [Jekyll]).

 For example, a system processing the `category` field will not recognize the equivalent of a single value in the `categories` field.
 Like wise, a system processing the `categories` field will not read in the equivalent 'list of size 1' value from the `category` field.
 The user is forced to pick a side between camps `category` and `categories`, which is unfortunate because the content should be free of any platform specific manipulation.
 Content that is platform agnostic is open to be processed by other platforms and -- more importantly -- accessed by universal tools that make writing articles easier.